HI closed its programs in Indonesia in July 2022.

 Actions in process

-HI supports civil society organisations and disabled people’s organisations in six districts of Nusa Tenggara Timur to ensure the needs of the most vulnerable people, including people with disabilities, are taken into account in development plans and that they have access to jobs and social services.
+During the least years of activities, HI supported civil society organisations and people with disabilities organisations to ensure their needs are taken into account in development plans and that they have access to jobs and social services.

-The organisation also aims to help young people with disabilities access employment by working closely with them and private companies, the government and civil society organisations and disabled people’s organisations.
+The organisation also helped young people with disabilities access employment by working closely with them and private companies, the government and civil society organisations and disabled people’s organisations.

 Situation of the country